QVAR

 Contraindications

-- Untreated fungal, bacterial, or viral respiratory infections
+Untreated systemic fungal, bacterial, or viral infections should also be addressed before starting treatment.

 Frequently Asked Questions

-How is Qvar different from other beclometasone inhalers?
+Is Qvar the same as other beclometasone inhalers?

 Dr. Ross Elledge